vlloic/Introduction/README.md

-# Introduction
+# Welcome to my GIt

-Data Analysis using Python.
+I'm a data enthusiast essentially using Python.

-A place to share my code and reports for various data analysis projects.
+I'm using this Git as a central place to store my scripts and projects.

 Reach me on Twitter <a href="https://twitter.com/LVillepinte">@lvillepinte</a>